About Terry Heick

 Terry is interested in critical thinking, critical literacy, and modern knowledge demands for a rapidly changing world.

 As an adviser, he helps schools, districts, parents, start-ups, and tech developers navigate the dynamic and often misunderstood ecology of progressive teaching and learning.
 By helping these ‘pieces’ understand how one another functions (in the classroom and beyond), he is able to provide a comprehensive view of the existing context, and future possibility.

-In addition to his work at TeachThought, Terry has worked on a digital citizenship project with the White House and a range of projects with Microsoft, Pearson, Institute for Habits of Mind, ASCD, Edutopia, Adobe, Pixowl, The Project Skool Documentary, and others since leaving the classroom ten years ago.
+In addition to his work at TeachThought, Terry has been interviewed by publications including NPR and Futurism and worked on a digital citizenship project with the White House and a range of projects with Microsoft, Pearson, Institute for Habits of Mind, ASCD, Edutopia, Adobe, Pixowl, and The Project Skool Documentary.

 - The TeachThought Learning Taxonomy

 - Teaching Disruptively

 - How To Make Learning Visible: A Spectrum